romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In a GitHub Actions workflow, how should you securely manage sensitive information like API keys or database credentials?
+Q: In a GitHub Actions workflow, how should you securely manage sensitive information like API keys or database credentials?
 <details><summary>Show the answer</summary><p>

 - **Use GitHub Secrets and reference them in the workflow file using the ${{ secrets.SECRET_NAME }} syntax**